fwip/mtg_pronouns/reworded_cards.md

 **Enchantment**

-If a player would draw a card except the first one they draws in their draw step each turn, they discards a card instead.
+If a player would draw a card except the first one they draw in their draw step each turn, that player discards a card instead.
 If the player discards a card this way, they draws a card.
 If the player doesn't discard a card this way, they puts the top card of their library into their graveyard.

 Chancellor of the Annex 4WWW
 ---------------

 **Creature**

 You may reveal this card from your opening hand.
-If you do, when each opponent casts their first spell of the game, counter that spell unless they pays {1}.
+If you do, when each opponent casts their first spell of the game, counter that spell unless that player pays {1}.

 Flying

-Whenever an opponent casts a spell, counter it unless they pays {1}.
+Whenever an opponent casts a spell, counter it unless that player pays {1}.

 **5 / 6**